-- After reset the software must write zeroes to all Rx DMA State registers (RCPPIDMASTATEW0, RCPPIDMASTATEW1, RCPPIDMASTATEW2, RCPPIDMASTATEW3, RCPPIDMASTATEW4, RCPPIDMASTATEW5 and RCPPIDMASTATEW6). - The software constructs the receive queue in memory. - Enable DMA for the endpoint in the PERI_RXCSR or HOST_RXCSR by setting the DMAEN bit. - Enable the DMA ports by setting RCPPI_ENABLE bit of RCPPICR register. - Set the value in RXBUFCNTn register (where n is the channel number) for the number of buffers available in the Rx queue.
-The minimum value should be 3 for the Rx DMA to start operation.
-The value in RXBUFCNTn decrements as DMA controller consumes the buffers for reception. - Write the head of the queue descriptor pointer to the RCPPIDMASTATEW1 register to start the DMA. - The USB controller will send IN token and wait for the data on the bus.
+- After reset the software must write zeroes to all Rx DMA State registers (RCPPIDMASTATEW0, RCPPIDMASTATEW1, RCPPIDMASTATEW2, RCPPIDMASTATEW3, RCPPIDMASTATEW4, RCPPIDMASTATEW5 and RCPPIDMASTATEW6). - The software constructs receive queue in memory. - Enable DMA for the endpoint in the PERI_RXCSR or HOST_RXCSR by setting the DMAEN bit. - Enable the DMA ports by setting RCPPI_ENABLE bit of RCPPICR register. - Set the value in RBUFCNTn register (where n is the channel number) for the number of buffers available in the Rx queue.
+The hardware requires at least 3 available buffers to start the DMA.
+A new transfer will not be started if the buffer count is below 3.
+The value in RBUFCNTn decrements as DMA controller consumes the buffers for reception. - Write the head of the queue descriptor pointer to the RCPPIDMASTATEW1 register to start the DMA. - The USB controller will send IN token and wait for the data on the bus.
 Once data is received, DMA controller will transfer the data in the Rx queue from the endpoint FIFO.
 Once a complete DMA packet is received, interrupt associated with the DMA channel is asserted.